URiem/portfolio-project-3/README.md

 The button above the terminal window is a bright green color so that it lifts out from the page and calls for action.

 The text in the terminal window is colored depending on the type of information displayed or action called for.
 Menu options are generally displayed in plain white text.
 User input is requested in green text.
 Errors are displayed in red.
-The welcome heading and score headings are yellow.
-Important information and subheadings are bold and underlined.
+The welcome and score headings are yellow.
+Important information and subheadings are in white, bold and underlined.

 #### Font

-The font of the heading is Special Elite, which emulates the look of the look of a classic type writer font.
+The font of the heading is Special Elite, which emulates the look of a classic type writer font.

 ### Features